MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 ---
-description: Use this article to learn more about what Windows diagnostic data is gathered at the basic level.
+description: Learn more about the Windows 10, version 1803 diagnostic data gathered at the basic level.
 title: Windows 10, version 1803 basic diagnostic events and fields (Windows 10)
 keywords: privacy, telemetry
 ms.prod: m365-security